SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-amyraldian.markdown

 <a name="OrdoSalutis" href="#contents" style="font-size:2.1em;">IV.
 Ordo Salutis</a>

-The Ordo Salutis reads similarly to [Scholastic Calvinism](https://sevenshepherd.github.io/ordo-salutis-calvinist/), but regeneration tends to be moved from before faith, to after.
+The Ordo Salutis reads similarly to [Scholastic Calvinism](https://sevenshepherd.github.io/ordo-salutis-calvinist/), but regeneration is sometimes moved from before faith, to after.
 Some might argue that this makes this theology lose its status as monergistic, but that may not be the case as it still upholds unconditional election.
 Although, it's worth noting that Norman Geisler, who is himself a moderate calvinist, advocates for a form of synergism.
 Ordo Salutis provided by Dr. Bruce Demarest.<a href="#demarest_cite"><sup>1</sup></a>

 > Evangelicals in the broadly Reformed tradition insist that the whole of salvation, from eternity past to eternity future, proceeds from the grace of God, centers on Christ, and is wrought by the power of the Holy Spirit. &mdash; Dr. Bruce Demarest